 The project focuses on two key market segments: the smallholder farmer segment and the large & commercial farm segment.
 The services will deliver decision support and information from different information products, being agri-weather services, agri-performance monitoring, land and crop suitability (for all farms) and irrigation support (for large & commercial farms only).

 With the help of various geodata services, farmers can make informed decisions to improve their harvests.
 Weather Impact provides various weather related data layers, including a daily weather forecast, weather suitability indicators, weather alerts, drought monitoring, a seasonal forecast and a short term precipitation forecast based on satellite precipitation data.
-A Telegram application is built to provide the farmers information and to track the activities of the farmers.

 More news about projects in Angola;